RLAlab/rlalab.github.io/content/authors/Wilson Porteus/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   #- Alumni
-  - Master & Undergraduate Students
+  #- Master & Undergraduate Students
-  #- Researchers
+  - Staff
 ---

 My name is Wilson, and I am from California.
 I am a master's student pursuing my MRes in Systems and Synthetic Biology.
 My research project involves the develop of a genetic toolkit for _Rhizopus microsporus_ to improve the nutritional value and taste of its solid-state fermentation products.
 By the end of the project, I aim to create ready-to-use tools that will be used for future studies.